This story was inspired by: Tru Thailand Island Hopper

-You might not believe it but when travelling Thailand’s many islands, it is possible to pick the wrong one to visit.
+You might not believe it but when travelling to Thailand’s many islands, it is possible to pick the wrong island to visit.
 You don’t want to turn up to a party island if you were looking for a quiet, disconnected getaway.
-Likewise, you don’t want to show up double-fisting alcohol with a neon-green gecko painted across your face to a group of disgusted and/or bemused-looking yoga bunnies in the middle of warrior pose.
+Likewise, you don’t want to show up ready to party on an island where a group of bemused-looking yoga bunnies are standing in the middle of warrior pose.
+The number of tours hopping around the islands is endless, but it’s all about making sure you head to the right island for you!
+After all, this is your adventure.

-Amongst the Thai islands, the problem isn’t finding nirvana, it’s deciding which type of paradise you want.
+Amongst the Thai islands, the problem isn’t finding nirvana – it’s deciding which type of paradise you want.
 We’ve ranked and sorted the best of Thailand’s islands so you’re never at a loss for which one to catch a longtail boat ride to next.
+You can also skip to your favourite now:

 10. Koh Phi Phi